 Finally, government restrictions loosened in 1950.
 Ramen vendors multiplied throughout the country, and ramen rapidly became one of Japan’s staple foods.
 It was especially popular with Japanese salarymen who needed a quick, hot meal after long hours at work.

-Now, ramen is a bonafide cultural phenomenon.
+Now, ramen cuisine is a bonafide cultural phenomenon.
 Characters from cherished movies, books and TV shows eat it.
 There’s even a museum dedicated to ramen in Yokohama.

 The Evolution of Ramen